samgrewal/vagrant_eso/README.md

 # vagrant_eso

-This repo contains a Vagrant file + dependencies that provisions a Centos 7 guest VM as a dockerized reverse proxy to a user-specified resource.
+This repo contains a Vagrant file + dependencies that provisions a Centos 7 guest VM as a dockerized HTTP reverse proxy to a user-specified resource.

 The Vagrantfile forwards ports `:22` and `:80` from the guest OS and binds them to `:2222` and `:8085` on the loopback interface of the host OS, so they are not publicly reachable.